sasibeeke/100Days-of-ML-OPS/Day28/README.md

 carries a subtle command-line bug.
 Your task is to fix the bug and then run the project end to end twice so successful runs are recorded.<br>

 1) The MLflow tracking server is already running on port 5000.
-The MLflow UI button at the top of the lab can be opened to view the dashboard;<br> the trainer experiment already contains a FAILED run from the automated run that the lab startup triggered against the broken project.<br>
+The MLflow UI button at the top of the lab can be opened to view <br> the dashboard; the trainer experiment already contains a FAILED run from the automated run that the lab startup triggered against the broken project.<br>

 2) /root/code/trainer/ contains:<br>